texastsarulebook/texastsarulebook.github.io/docs/general-guidelines/general-rules-and-regulations.md

 3. Each participant/team shall submit only one (1) entry per event.
 4. All entries must be in English.
 5. Participants must meet any additional requirements imposed by Texas TSA if an event must be modified.
 Advance notice will be posted on the Contest FAQ’s pages.
-6. Unless otherwise specified, no identifying information-other than a student or team ID# is to be included on an entry.
+6. Unless otherwise specified, no identifying information-other than a student or team ID# is to be included on an entry unless specifically stated in the event rules..
 7. Texas and National TSA provides guidelines for individual and team entry content but does not bear responsibility for content choices made by participants.

 ## Prohibited Materials, References, and Images